List of Classes

 – Leigh Adams, John Latsko, and Horticultural Supervisor Jill Morganelli

-Learn about water conservation and sustainable gardening, with hands-on experience!
 The Crescent Farm, located in the heart of the Arboretum just west of Baldwin Lake, is a reclaimed landscape where we explore new and ancient horticulture techniques for water conservation and food production.
 This is an educational training series.
 Please bring gloves, drinking water; wear close-toed shoes and a hat.

 Crescent Farm provides amazing habitat where our local fauna thrives.
-In the design and development phases of building Crescent Farm special consideration was given to plant selection and how these plants establish superior homes for native bees, birds and butterflies.
-Introducing pollinators into your yard adds interest, photo and learning opportunities for the whole family.
+In the design and development phases of building Crescent Farm, special consideration was given to plant selection and how these plants establish superior homes for native bees, birds, and butterflies.
+Introducing pollinators into your yard adds interest, photo, and learning opportunities for the whole family.

 On this day, participants will learn the basics about the Crescent Farm: how its topography captures water and how wise plant choices can save water AND provide habitat and delight all year.
 Learn about the educational mission of the project and enjoy first hand conversations with one of its principle gardeners.